Mahmud Shah III of Johor: Early life

-Born on 24 March 1756, Mahmud Shah III is the younger son of the 13th Sultan of Johor, Abdul Jalil Muazzam Shah by his second wife, Tengku Puteh binti Daeng Chelak.
-To maintain their de facto control of Johor Empire, the Bugis continued to install puppet rulers on the throne, including the infant grandson of Sulaiman Badrul Alam Shah, Mahmud Shah III, who succeeded on the death of his elder brother, Ahmad Riayat Shah in 1770.
+Born on 24 March 1756, Mahmud Shah III was the younger son of the 13th Sultan of Johor, Abdul Jalil Muazzam Shah by his second wife, Tengku Puteh binti Daeng Chelak.
+To maintain their de facto control of the Johor Empire, the Bugis continued to install puppet rulers on the throne, including the infant grandson of Sulaiman Badrul Alam Shah, Mahmud Shah III, who became Sultan on the death of his elder brother, Ahmad Riayat Shah in 1770.

 Treaty with the Dutch

 During the early part of his reign, the office of Yamtuan Muda was held by the powerful Bugis chief, Daeng Kemboja.
 Mahmud Shah III came of age at a time when Bugis-Dutch trade rivalry was intensifying.
-He exploited the rivalry by concluding a treaty of protection with VOC on board the Utrecht on 10 November 1784 in which he was accorded the style of 'Most Serene Prince' (Doorlugtigen Vorst).
+He exploited the rivalry by concluding a treaty of protection with Dutch East India Company on board the Utrecht on 10 November 1784 in which he was accorded the style of 'Most Serene Prince' (Doorlugtigen Vorst).

 The treaty called for the end of the Bugis monopoly over the office of Yamtuan Muda and prohibited other Bugis from holding office within Johor's administration.
 It also demanded the expulsion of all Bugis not born or bred in Riau.
 Additionally, the treaty allowed the Dutch to post a Resident in Johor.
 Shortly thereafter.
 Mahmud Shah III retreated to Pahang.
 All-out conflict soon erupted between the Dutch and the Bugis.
-Hostilities between the two powers continued until 1795, when the Dutch finally succeeded in ousting the Bugis chief, Raja Ali from Riau, allowing Mahmud Shah III to return to his capital.
+Hostilities continued until 1795, when the Dutch succeeded in ousting the Bugis chief, Raja Ali from Riau, allowing Mahmud Shah III to return to his capital.

 Return of the Bugis dominance

-The same year, however, the Netherlands came under French occupation and the Dutch allowed the British to temporarily take over their territories in the Malay world.
+The same year, the Netherlands came under French occupation and the Dutch allowed the British to temporarily take over their territories in the Malay world.
 This enabled Raja Ali to make a comeback.
 After the Bugis ousted Tengku Muda, the Malay Yamtuan Muda of Johor, Mahmud Shah III had no choice but to accept Raja Ali's return in 1803.
 To appease both the Bugis and Tengku Muda, the Sultan married his son, Tengku Hussein, to Tengku Muda's daughter, while his other son, Tengku Abdul Rahman, was made Raja Ali's ward.
 To maintain his distance from the Bugis, Mahmud Shah III established his capital at Daik, Lingga.